dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     constant patterns are disallowed there.*

-*   An identifier pattern named `_` in any context is treated as a wildcard that matches all values and does nothing. *A bare `_` is always treated as a wildcard regardless of context, even though other variables in matching contexts require a marker.*
+*   An identifier pattern named `_` in any context is treated as a wildcard that matches any value and discards it. *A bare `_` is always treated as a wildcard regardless of context, even though other variables in matching contexts require a marker.*